13 Sentinels: Aegis Rim: Release

 The team were beginning English dub recording when the COVID-19 pandemic disrupted their schedule.
 The only actor to finish recording before the pandemic forced Atlus West to close their sound studios was Kaiji Tang, who voiced Hijiyama.
 The studio heads, voice actors and localizers collaborated on a solution, with the actors doing the rest of their recording using conference call software within makeshift sound studio environments set up within their homes.
 Due to the makeshift recording conditions, the sound editing department at Atlus West had a greater workload cleaning up recordings to ensure uniform sound quality.
 Shorter recording sessions, together with connection problems that occurred from time to time and the toll of isolation on both actors and sound staff, also proved difficult.
 The voice acting took a collaborative effort between Atlus, Sega, Vanillaware and Basiscape.
 Doyon referred to 13 Sentinels as one of her favorite video game project up to that point in her career.
-A Nintendo Switch version was released on April 12, 2022 in the West and two days later in Japan.
-An August 2022 patch added the Switch port additions and updates to the PS4 version.
+A Nintendo Switch version was released on April 12, 2022, in the West and two days later in Japan.
+An August patch added the Switch port additions and updates to the PS4 version.
+The Japanese release was also patched to include the English dub.

 Reception

-13 Sentinels: Aegis Rim received "generally favorable" reviews according to review aggregator Metacritic.
+13 Sentinels: Aegis Rim received "generally favorable" reviews according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 97% of critics.
 The narrative and characters were universally praised for their complexity and compelling nature, though a few found it difficult to follow or overly reliant on jargon, or cited uneven character writing and occasional pacing issues.
 The gameplay was met with generally positive comments, though the RTS sections were seen as the weaker part of the experience.
 The visuals were also met with general praise, though the battle displays were faulted compared to the adventure segments.
 The music was also met with praise, while the localization saw positive responses from Western reviewers.

 Japanese magazine Famitsu lauded the game's presentation and narrative, with two of the four reviewers giving it a perfect score.
 Destructoid's CJ Andriessen lauded the game as intriguing, feeling that only the RTS battle sections held the game back from being Vanillaware's best game to date.
 Malindy Hetfeld of Eurogamer compared the attention to detail in its worldbuilding to the work of Hideo Kojima and generally enjoyed the game although she faulted the lack of central plot and portrayal of both straight and LGBT romance.
 Joe Juba, writing for Game Informer, praised the narrative delivery and art style of the adventure sections despite finding the RTS sections weaker in both gameplay and presentation.
 Heidi Kemps of GameSpot called it an unforgettable experience and "a unique, genre-mixing experiment", lauding its narrative and art style while again faulting the RTS gameplay as weaker overall.